HONORING A WAR HAWK LEGEND!

 Students who try out for an athletic team must have a signed parental permission statement.

 That statement is located on the front of the Physical Examination Form.

 PHYSICAL EXAMINATION REQUIREMENTS

 Students participating in athletics at White Knoll Middle School are required to have a current physical examination.
 A sports physical is valid for one year, but must include the entire season for the sport in which the student will participate.
-The completed physical examination form needs to be in to the school prior to the first tryout.
+The completed physical examination form needs to be uploaded into Planet High School in order to tryout.
 A good “rule of thumb to remember”.
 A sports physical examination dated after April 1 of any year, is good for the entire next school year.

 Travel to all away athletic contests must be by team bus.
 Athletes may only travel home from events on the team bus or with their parents.

 All uniforms issued to athletes are the property of the school and must be properly cared for by the student.
 All uniforms must be returned, properly cleaned if necessary, at the conclusion of the season.
 Lost or damaged uniforms will become the financial obligation of the student.
 Game uniforms may be worn only on the day of a scheduled contest.

 Student-athletes at White Knoll Middle School are expected to act in a legal and responsible manner, realizing that at all times, they are representing their school and team.
 Conduct out of school which discredits or embarrasses White Knoll Middle School, the Athletic Department or any sport may result in athletic department disciplinary action up to and including dismissal from a team.
 Further disciplinary actions may also be taken if deemed appropriate by the school administration.